tabasano/wavseq/tutorial_smml.md

 many values in MIDI are 0-127, so values are integers except pre -/+ values that mean differences.

 a priority matter is how to catch up with sound which come to mind and to write down it quickly.

+# prologue

+one of my neibourhood, who cann't play or write music, said that oh i remember this piano piece i had listened once only you played last time, i am great, great, great? people can remind or make sounds in their mind easily but it is difficult to write it down except trained. i play the piano and other instruments, but it took another long time to learn writing down music.

+at first i felt like starting write music again in a computer, windows pc. i searched softwares. midi is best for me, i thought. cherry is good. i tried it by my pc keyboard. soon i felt uncomfortable. it is too ... i plays the piano that has midi out/in. for me, i thought it is better to use a stand alone midi sequencer with connecting my e-piano as a keyboard. i got and tried QY70 etc. it was useful. a little bit later, again, i felt uncomfortable. it is too much ... set chords, select preset tracks, set melodies, then soon i was able to listen music. great. too much useful, i don't need to complete details. dont need to study or make jazz, latin, ethnic patterns. only to do is to select preset ones. to play the piano is not too difficult, but to play with click sounds is not comfortable. it is not interesting work. it is better than midi event writing with a pc keyboard. but it must be another way to write music for me and some people who don't wanna be machines.
+MML is best for writing music easily, if able to sing do-re-mi. let's say good-bye to irritate click sounds, mouses and pianos?! lol

+but i feel that it is too ... too much difficult to read general MMLs and understand and remind sounds ... sometimes. what can we do? forget music? become a machine? change MML? change the world?